webthinx/examunit-proctoring/README.md

 To validate that the webhook was sent from a trusted service, apply the following mechanism.

 - Validate the webhook signature, which is present in the `X-Signature` header.
-    - The signature is an HMAC-SHA256 hash (using the `Secret key` as a key) of the request body.
+    - The signature is an HMAC-SHA256 hash (using the `Secret key` as the key) of the request body.
 - Ensure that the `timestamp` field is not older than 1 hour.

 ### Status handling and retries

-- Expected response status is any 2xx status.
+- The expected response status is any 2xx status.
 - Webhooks do not follow redirects.
-- When 4xx status is encountered, the webhook is considered send and will not be retried.
+- When a 4xx status is encountered, the webhook is considered sent and will not be retried.
-- When 5xx status is encountered, the **Service** will perform multiple additional attempts after a reasonable time interval.
+- When a 5xx status is encountered, the **Service** will perform multiple additional attempts after a reasonable time interval.
-    - The `timestamp` field in payload changes to the time when each attempt was sent.
+    - The `timestamp` field in the payload changes to the time when each attempt was sent.
     - The `triggeredAt` field maintains its original value.